Howard McGillin: Career

 He appeared in the Irish Repertory Theatre (New York City) concert, A Child's Christmas in Wales in Concert in December 2011.

 McGillin has continued to perform in television and film as a voice-over artist.
-His is the singing voice of Gregory in South Park: Bigger, Longer & Uncut, has narrated many books on tape, and programs/commercials on television (including the PBS series Nature).
+He provided the singing voice of Gregory in South Park: Bigger, Longer & Uncut and he has narrated many books on tape and programs/commercials on television (including the PBS series Nature).
 He voiced Prince Derek in the animated film The Swan Princess (1994).
 McGillin has released one solo CD, Where Time Stands Still.
 He has contributed to numerous cast recordings, including those of The Mystery of Edwin Drood, Anything Goes, and Bounce.

 McGillin holds the record for the most performances by an actor in the title role of the Broadway production of the musical The Phantom of the Opera, joining the Broadway cast in 1999.
 He was part of the musical when it became the longest-running production in Broadway history on January 9, 2006, and its twenty-first anniversary on January 26, 2009.
 McGillin played his last performance in the role on July 25, 2009, marking his 2,544th show.

 He performed in the York Theatre production of I Remember Mama, which ran from October 8–10, 2010.

 McGillin starred as Sir Francis Chesney in the New York City Center Encores! production of Where's Charley? from March 17–20, 2011.
 He played Applegate in the Paper Mill Playhouse production of Damn Yankees! in Millburn, New Jersey, which ran from March 7, 2012, through April 1, 2012.

+In 2023, McGillin returned to Broadway in the revival of Parade playing the Old Soldier and Judge Roan.